CaraMcAvinchey/the-puzzle-exchange/README.md

 ## UX

 ### USER STORIES
-1. **As a first time visitor,**
+1. As a first time visitor,
-    a.
-I want to learn more about the Puzzle Exchange and what the club is all about.
+    * I want to learn more about the Puzzle Exchange and what the club is all about.
-    b.
-I want to investigate the meet up locations, times and how to sign up as a member.
+    * I want to investigate the meet up locations, times and how to sign up as a member.
-    c.
-I want to find the social media links to see their following and to look at photos from past meet ups.
+    * I want to find the social media links to see their following and to look at photos from past meet ups.

-2. **As a returning visitor,**
+2. As a returning visitor,
-    a.
-I want to find out where the next meet up location will be for the month.
+    * I want to find out where the next meet up location will be for the month.
-    b.
-I want to get in contact with the organisers about the exchange process.
+    * I want to get in contact with the organisers about the exchange process.
-    c.
-I want to sign up as a member.
+    * I want to sign up as a member.

-3. **As a Frequent User,**
+3. As a Frequent User,
-    a.
-I want to check to see if there are any new meet up locations for the month.
+    * I want to check to see if there are any new meet up locations for the month.
-    b.
-I want to contact the organisers about borrowing, returning or add a new puzzle to the exchange.
+    * I want to contact the organisers about borrowing, returning or add a new puzzle to the exchange.

 ### USER PROFILES